-The X76F400 is a password access security supervisor, containing one 3968-bit Secure SerialFlash array.
+The X76F200 is a Password Access Security Supervisor, containing one 1920-bit Secure SerialFlash array.
 Access to the memory array can be controlled by two 64-bit passwords.
 These passwords protect read and write operations of the memory array.

-The X76F400 features a serial interface and software protocol allowing operation on a popular 2-wire bus.
-The bus signals are a clock input (SCL) and a bi-directional data input and output (SDA).
+The X76F200 features a serial interface and software protocol allowing operation on a popular two wire bus.
+The bus signals are a clock Input (SCL) and a bidirectional data input and output (SDA).

-The X76F400 also features a synchronous response to reset, providing an automatic output of a hard-wired 32-bit data stream, thereby meeting the industry standard for memory cards.
+The X76F200 also features a synchronous response to reset providing an automatic output of a hard-wired 32-bit data stream conforming to the industry standard for memory cards.

-The X76F400 utilizes Xicor's proprietary Direct WriteTM cell, providing a minimum endurance of 100,000 cycles and a minimum data retention of 100 years.
+The X76F200 utilizes Xicor's proprietary Direct WriteTM cell, providing a minimum endurance of 100,000 cycles and a minimum data retention of 100 years.